Porcello pitches strong 6 innings, Red Sox rout Rangers 10-3

-Porcello, who will be a free agent after this season, allowed all three runs (all in the first inning) on six hits, no walks and two hit batters in six innings.
+Porcello (14-12), who will be a free agent after this season, allowed all three runs on six hits, no walks and two hit batters in six innings.
 He matched a season high with eight strikeouts and retired his last 11 batters.

-”It was definitely a special night for me just to go out there and get a win with all these guys that have gone through a lot together the last five years,” said Porcello, who said he hasn’t shut the door on returning to Boston. ”From the bottom of my heart, it’s been an absolute pleasure to wear this uniform and pitch for the Red Sox organization.”

-In the 30-year-old Porcello’s last three starts, he gave up five earned runs in 17 innings with 20 strikeouts and one walk.
-He is 73-55 in five seasons with the Red Sox, including winning the 2016 American League Cy Young award.
+The 30-year-old Porcello is 73-55 in five seasons with the Red Sox, including winning the 2016 American League Cy Young award.
 He was acquired from the Detroit Tigers in December 2014.

-”We don’t know what’s going to happen, but we’re very proud of what he’s done throughout his years here,” Red Sox manager Alex Cora said.

 Vazquez broke a third-inning tie with a two-run homer.
 It was Boston’s 239rd homer this season, breaking the franchise record set in 2003.

 Vazquez has 23 home runs this season in 136 games after hitting 10 in 291 games during his first four seasons.
-He was removed in the third inning with a tight left hamstring and probably won’t play again until Sunday.
+He was removed in the third inning with a tight left hamstring.

 Moreland also hit a two-run homer in the sixth inning.
 Devers hit a solo shot in the seventh.